hthomann/react-redux-example/README.md

 # react-redux-example

-This basis of this example was taken from this Udemy course:
+The basis of this example was taken from this Udemy course:

 https://www.udemy.com/react-the-complete-guide-incl-redux